-Jeep Grand Cherokee, Ram 1500 diesel owners eligible for up to $3,075 in EPA settlement
+Jeep Grand Cherokee, Ram 1500 diesel owners eligible for up to $3,075 in settlement

 Owners of Jeep Grand Cherokee and Ram 1500 models fitted with a 3.0-liter turbodiesel V-6 engine will be eligible for up to $3,075 because their vehicles did not comply with federal emissions regulations.
-A federal judge on Friday approved the settlement last week after Jeep and Ram parent Fiat Chrysler Automobiles announced the $307.5 million deal with the EPA in January.
+A federal judge on Friday approved the $307.5 million between Fiat Chrysler Automobiles and owners.

 Owners will need have FCA dealers replace the vehicles' catalytic converters by May 3, 2021, to be eligible for their share of the settlement.
 The catalytic converter recall will remedy the vehicles' emissions equipment to bring the Grand Cherokee and Ram 1500 models with the diesel engine, which FCA markets as EcoDiesel, into compliance with federal regulations.